armadaproject/armada/docs/design/jobservice/job-service.md

 - EventClient is the GRPC public GRPC client for watching events

 - The JobService deployment consists of a GRPC Go Server and a database.

-### Open questions:

-1) How often do we delete data?
-   - One suggestion:  if nobody has asked for a status on any job in the jobset for x mins (x=10?)
-   - With Redis, we can set up a TTL for each key.
-   - With Relation DB, we can delete the job-set after all jobs are complete
-2) What do we need if the cache doesn't exist yet?
-   - One suggestion: We make the operator tolerant to wait for the subscribe to "catch up"
-   - Another suggestion: We fallback to GetJobSetEvents directly without the cache

-3) What are the security implications of this cache?
-  - For V1, our thoughts are to ignore this.
-  - The cache will contain ID, State and potential error message for a job-set.
-  - Airflow does not support multitenancy.

-4) What database should we use?